thomaskaelin/MUG_Zentralschweiz/2019_Fastlane/fastlane/README.md

 ```
 fastlane ios build
 ```
-Create an IPA from source code.
+Creates an IPA from source code.

 ----